How to Export JPGs from Lightroom Classic

 Export - Long EdgeExport - Long EdgeExport - Long Edge

-My favorite way to export images from Lightroom is to choose the “Resize to fit -> Long Edge” option in the export dialogue.
-This will size all images to be 600 pixels on their largest side, whether it’s portrait or landscape oriented.
+My favorite way to export images from Lightroom is to choose the “Resize to fit -> Edge” option in the export dialogue.
+This will size all images to be 600 pixels on their largest side, whether it’s portrait or oriented.
 The other side is automatically calculated.
 This is a great option when I’m exporting for Tuts+, where all images are 600 pixels on the long side.

 Quality

-In a perfect world, we could always export images at maximum quality.
+In a world, we could always export images at maximum quality.
 In reality, we find out that maximum quality exports aren’t always needed.
 At web sizes, the differences in quality are often hard to perceive, and that means we can drop the quality slightly and reduce the file size greatly.

 On the upper end of the quality scale there are diminishing returns.
 The difference in perceived quality between a 90 and 100 quality setting is hard to see, but it increases the file size significantly.